usnews/brightspot-cms/docs/documentation/modifications.md

 The `Modification` class, found within [Dari](http://www.dariframework.org/javadocs/com/psddev/dari/db/Modification.html) can be used to provide inheritance to multiple object types from one singular class.
 It is typically used when a property, not common among a group of objects, needs to be added after they have already been created.

 Normal inheritance can be achieved as would be expected with Java.
-Here is an example of an abstract Link class, with an internal link object extending from it.
+Here is an example of an abstract class, with several fields on it, which are inherited by anything extending it.

-<div class="highlight">{% highlight java %}public abstract class Link extends Content {
+<div class="highlight">{% highlight java %}public abstract class AbstractArticle extends Content {

-    private String name;
+    private String headline;
+    private ReferentialText body;

     // Getters Setters

 }
 {% endhighlight %}</div>

 The User interface that is created in Brightspot when extending a parent class is automatically generated.
+The inherited fields appear at the top, and additional fields are added below.
+The `newsTags` property will only appear when NewsArticles are created.

 <div class="highlight">{% highlight java %}
-public class InternalLink extends Link {
+public class NewsArticle extends AbstractArticle {

-    @ToolUi.OnlyPathed
-    private Record pageContent;
+    private List<Tag> newsTags;

-    public Record getPageContent() {
-	    return pageContent;
 }

-    public void setPageContent(Record pageContent) {
-	    this.pageContent = pageContent;
-    }

-}
 {% endhighlight %}</div>

 **Example of a Modification, using a common Interface**

-A good example use case of implementing a modification would be in the case of a global property, `FacebookLikes` which needs to be recorded on each object, such as `Blog`, `Article`, `Image`, `Author` and `News`.
+A good example use case of implementing a modification would be in the case of a global property, `promoTitle` or `promoImage` which needs to be added on a group of  objects, such as `Blog`, `Article`, `Image`, `Slideshow`.
 They do not inherit from one global class, therefore there is no quick means to apply the property to them all.
-In this case, a modification can be used to add the field to all the objects.
+In this case, a modification can be used to add the fields to all the objects.

 **Step 1.
 Create Common Interface**

 <div class="highlight">{% highlight java %}import com.psddev.dari.db.Recordable;

-public interface FacebookLikesInterface extends Recordable {
+public interface Promotable extends Recordable {

 }
 {% endhighlight %}</div>